MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/monitor-off-azure-vm-with-scom-managed-instance.md

 ## Prerequisites

-Following are the prerequisties required on desired monitoring endpoints that is Virtual machines:
+Following are the prerequisites required on desired monitoring endpoints that are Virtual machines:

-1. Allow list these Azure URLs.
+1. Allowlist these Azure URLs.
 2. Confirm the Line of sight between SCOM Managed Instance and desired monitoring endpoints by running the following command.
 Obtain LB DNS information by navigating to SCOM Managed Instance **Overview** > **DNS Name**.

     ```
     Test-NetConnection -ComputerName <LB DNS> -Port 5723
     ```
-3. .Net Framework 4.7.2 or higher
+3. .NET Framework 4.7.2 or higher

-To Troubleshooting connectivity problems, see <link>
+To Troubleshooting connectivity problems, see

 ## Supported scenarios